 Following her fellowship, Anna joined the Novo Nordisk Research Centre Oxford (NNRCO) as a Post-Doctoral Research Scientist in the Department of Discovery Biology and Pharmacology.
+She has recently accepted a permanent position at NNRCO as a Senior Research Scientist.
+In her new role, Anna is pursuing further her long-standing interest in the multi-organ pathophysiology of metabolic diseases.
 She is leading the development of high-throughput screening platforms for unbiased target identification in the liver.
-In her new role, she pursuing further her long standing interest in the multi-organ pathophysiology of metabolic diseases.

 Abcc5 Knockout Mice Have Lower Fat Mass and Increased Levels of Circulating GLP-1.
 Cyranka M. et al, (2019), Obesity